ibm-cloud-docs/Registry/va_index.md

 Any issues that are found by Vulnerability Advisor result in a verdict that indicates that it is not advisable to deploy this image.
 If you choose to deploy the image, any containers that are deployed from the image include known issues that might be used to attack or otherwise compromise the container.
 The verdict is adjusted based on any exemptions that you specified.

 Fixing the security and configuration issues that are reported by Vulnerability Advisor can help you to secure your {{site.data.keyword.cloud_notm}} infrastructure.

-You can use {{site.data.keyword.compliance_long}} to monitor vulnerabilities that are detected by Vulnerability Advisor.
-For more information, see [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-getting-started).

 Using Portieris to block the deployment of images with issues that are found by Vulnerability Advisor is deprecated.
 {: deprecated}